How to Get a Better Webinar Background: A Guide

 It’s all about what you want to signal to your audience.

-But whatever you’re selling, your background must do two things: align with your brand, and not steal attention from you.
+But whatever you’re selling, your background must do two things: align with your brand and not steal attention from you.

 Brand alignment: Think back to the relatability/professionalism balance.
 Regardless of the business, if your background looks too much like an office, it will have the same effect as wearing a tie on a webinar — ostensibly professional, but potentially stiff and off-putting because…well, because who wears a tie at home, besides Downton Abbey characters?